james-stevens/pdftk-binary/README.md

 My wrapper script, called `pdftk` is copied into `/usr/local/bin`.
 The only purpose of the shell wrapper is to copy the files to be processed into the `chroot` `/tmp/` directory.

-You could also `mount --bind` your existing `/tmp` directory as `/usr/local/chroot-pdftk/tmp`, then `pdftk` could access any files in your `/tmp` directory.
-Whatever works for you.
+The `install` script will also `mount --bind` `/usr/local/tmp` into `/usr/local/chroot-pdftk/tmp` so you can share files with the `chroot` environment.
+The container uses the same directory.

 # Permissions

-You *must* have `root` priviledges to run the install, becuase this whole package relies on `chroot` which is a priviledged operation.
+You *must* have `root` priviledges to run the install, becuase the package relies on `chroot` which is a priviledged operation.

 The binary wrapper `pdftk-wrap` is granted `chroot` permission during install, but you need `root` permission to grant permission!

-The `chroot` directory also requires that `procfs` is mounted at `/usr/local/chroot-pdftk/proc`, so this is also done during the `install`.
+The `chroot` directory also requires that `/proc` is mounted at `/usr/local/chroot-pdftk/proc`, so this is also done during the `install`.

 However, once the install has been run, `pdftk-wrap` can be run by an ordinary user, and appears to operate just like `pdftk`.